Financial statements glossary

 TAC to Google Network Members

-- Revenue share payments we make to those parties that allow us to place ads on their properties
+- Amounts paid to those parties that allow us to place ads on their properties

 Other cost of revenues

-- The expenses associated with the operation of our data centers (including depreciation, labor, energy, bandwidth, and other equipment costs)
+- The expenses associated with the operation of our data centers (including depreciation, labor including SBC, energy, bandwidth, and other equipment costs)

 - Content acquisition costs primarily related to payments to certain content providers from whom we license their video and other content for distribution on YouTube and Google Play (we pay fees to these content providers based on revenues generated or a flat fee)